sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1509	Minimum Difference Between Largest and Smallest Value in Three Moves    		51.6%	Medium
+choose most 3 numbers and change to any value. return the smallest difference.
+greedy: 1. similar to 1423, max point from cards. change the left or right side greedy 2: using sliding window with window size=n-3 and find the min.
+->>
+<<-1526	Minimum Number of Increments on Subarrays to Form a Target Array    		59.3%	Hard
+intial all zero, you can choose any subarray and increase each element in it by one. return the min steps to reach target array.
+A[0]>A[1] for example [3,2]->[2,2]->[1,1]->[0,0]
+A[0]<A[1] for example [3,4]->[2,3]->[1,2]->[0,1]->[0,0]
+bring A[0] down and its right smaller can be reused. its right bigger, we need add the difference. greedy or segment tree.
+->>

+<<-1529	Bulb Switcher IV    		70.7%	Medium
+flip[i] will flip all lights from i to end.
+To reach a given target status, return min number of flips.
+Initial all off.
+from left to right, if A[i] is 0, then we know it is even, else it is odd. （偶消奇不消）
+greedy: from left to right, if A[i]=0, and the prefix sum is odd, we need add one here.
+If A[i]=1 and prefix sum is even we need add one.
+->>

 <<-1536	Minimum Swaps to Arrange a Binary Grid    		42.8%	Medium
 given a nxn matrix, swap rows to make the cells above main diagonal cells to be all 0. return the min swaps (only neighboring rows can swap), or -1 if not possible. count trailing zeros for each row, and reduce to 1d problem, bubble sort.